Canada men's national floorball team

 The Canada men's national floorball team is the men's national floorball team of Canada, and a member of the International Floorball Federation (IFF).

-Canada's men's team is currently ranked 13th in the world at floorball following their result at the 2012 Men's World Floorball Championships.
-Their 11th-place ranking after the 2018 Men's World Floorball Championships ties the highest ranking achieved by the men's team has ever achieved at the World Championships.
+Canada is ranked 15th in the IFF ranking, following their 16th and 12th-place finishes at the World Championships in 2024 and 2022.
+Their 11th-place ranking after the 2018 Men's World Floorball Championships ties the highest ranking achieved by the men's team at the World Championships.

 Canada's main rivals in floorball include Japan, Australia and the United States.

 The Canada National Team is organized by Floorball Canada.